Editors' note: This story has been updated to more clearly attribute promotional phrasing from Simon & Schuster

 But for rival governments, acknowledging that China has stepped up its information offensive carries political risks, and so many have shied away from direct criticism.
 The New York Times obtained a revised European Union report last week that revealed officials had softened their criticism of China following pressure from Beijing.

 But maybe the chief reason we will never agree isn't the commander in chief, the social media platforms, the infowarriors, or the Chinese propagandists.
 It's us.

 A day after Redfield walked back his predictions of an impending deadly second wave, President Trump took the podium during his daily COVID-19 briefing and suggested that injecting light or disinfectants into human bodies might kill the virus.

 "I see the disinfectant where it knocks it out in a minute, one minute," he said.
 "Is there a way we can do something like that, by injection inside or almost a cleaning?
 Because you see it gets in the lungs, and it does a tremendous number on the lungs, so it’d be interesting to check that."

 On Facebook, conspiracy theory and pseudoscientific Groups promoted his remarks, according to NBC News.

 The president’s remarks about the power of light to kill the virus also fell in line with a popular pseudoscientific article on Medium, “Coronavirus and the Sun: A Lesson From the 1918 Influenza Pandemic.”
-Written by British author Richard Hobday, whose books claim sunlight can help prevent and heal many common and often fatal diseases like breast cancer, heart disease, multiple sclerosis, and osteoporosis, it claims "sunlight is germicidal and there is now evidence it can kill the flu virus."
+Written by British author Richard Hobday, whose books claim, according to publisher Simon & Schuster, "sunlight can help prevent and heal many common and often fatal diseases like breast cancer, heart disease, multiple sclerosis, and osteoporosis," it claims "sunlight is germicidal and there is now evidence it can kill the flu virus."